nrs-org/novelslop/content/vol_01/chap_04.typ

   After giving the so-called "Miyutan" a quick "Congratulations!", Mona continued her frenzy with another social media post.

-  \@coco2727: "Good morning everyone ☀️ It seems that all that fatigue from yesterday’s live is all gone after a good night’s sleep 💪.
-Let’s rock hard today as well, everyone 👊"
+  _\@coco2727: "Good morning everyone ☀️ It seems that all that fatigue from yesterday’s live is all gone after a good night’s sleep 💪.
+Let’s rock har today as well, everyone 👊"_

   Along with the post is a selfie of a half-awake girl in bed.
   Her face was mostly hidden by the ☀️ emoticon, but some facial features could still be picked up.

   "Your words and your face does not match at all!"
 Mona chuckled, accidentally slipped out her thoughts.